vbertie/asd/README.md

-# Stock market - app for recruitment
+# Stock market - exercise for recruitment

 # How to run it?